 Although the FDA has yet to approve CBD as an anxiety treatment, several studies have found that it appears to treat certain forms of anxiety.

-For example, in a 2011 study published in the journal Neuropsychopharmacology, researchers found that people with social anxiety disorder who used CBD experienced less severe anxiety symptoms during a simulation public speaking test than people given a placebo.
+For example, in a 2011 study published in the journal, Neuropsychopharmacology, researchers found that people with social anxiety disorder who used CBD experienced less anxiety attacks during a simulation public speaking test than people given a placebo.

 A different study published in the Permanente Journal found that people with anxiety and sleep issues experienced a reduction in anxiety scores and improvements in sleep quality after using products containing CBD.

-You can purchase CBD as an oil, capsules, gummies or in countless other products, including numerous CBD-infused foods.
+You can purchase CBD as an oil tincture, capsules, gummies or in countless other products, including numerous CBD-infused foods.

 Our full guide to CBD for anxiety goes into more detail on the latest scientific research on CBD as an anxiety treatment, as well as its potential risks and adverse effects.